 Mr. Kramer received his B.S. in education from the University of North Dakota in 1987 and a masters degree in educational administration.
 His administrative credentials were earned at the University of Phoenix in 1995.
 In addition to his principalship at PVHS, Mr. Kramer also served as a school board member in the Santa Cruz Valley Unified School District in Rio Rico through December 31, 2008.

-Joan Molera is the principal at Desert Shadows Middle School.
-Her responsibilities at Desert Shadows includes: curriculum, instruction, supervision, teacher and staff evaluation, professional development, budget, retention and promotion, parental involvement, community relations, co-curricular activities, facilities and maintenance, state reports, library services, and health services.
-Ms. Molera's focus is student achievement in reading, writing, math, and character education.
+Dr. Joan Molera is the principal at Desert Shadows Middle School.
+Her duties at Desert Shadows include curriculum, instruction, supervision, evaluation, staff development, budget, correspondences, retention / promotion, parental involvement, community relations, co-curricular activities, library services, and health services.
+Dr. Molera's focus is student achievement in reading, writing, math, science, and character education.
 Committees meet regularly to review data and refine instructional practices based on these goals.
-Under Ms. Molera’s leadership in the past five years, Desert Shadows Middle School has made AYP and has been identified as a performing school by AZ Learns.
-Ms. Molera is loyal to the school and community; she has high expectations for herself, students, teachers, and staff.

-Ms. Molera has been committed to NUSD #1 for over 20 years, with 14 years as an English teacher and coach (tennis and pom poms) at Nogales High School and six years as an administrator.
-Earning a bachelors degree from Cornell College in Iowa, Ms. Molera moved to Nogales in 1987.
-She earned a masters in English at the University of Arizona and her principal certification from Northern Arizona University in 1999.
-Currently, she is enrolled in a doctoral program in educational leadership at the University of Arizona.
-Her dissertation will be on effective programming, curriculum, and instruction that best meets the needs of the gifted and talented population.
+Dr. Molera has been committed to NUSD #1 for over 25 years as a teacher, curriculum leader, coach, and administrator.
+After earning a bachelor's degree from Cornell College in Iowa, Dr. Molera moved to Nogales in 1987.
+She earned a Masters in English from the University of Arizona in 1992 and earned her principal certification from Northern Arizona University in 1999.
+She earned her Ph.D. in Educational Leadership from the University of Arizona in 2015.
+Her dissertation was titled Intended and Received Language Arts Curricula in a Standardized Era: Misalignments and Negotiations in Border Community Schools.

 Dr. Lucina A. Romero